openego/eDisGo/doc/quickstart.rst

 Installation
 ------------

 Install latest eDisGo version through pip.
-Therefore, we highly recommend to use a virtual environment and use its pip.
+Therefore, we highly recommend using a virtual environment and use its pip.

 .. code-block:: bash